lcalderon5/MARST/README.md

 Often coordinates for position, velocity or acceleration are sotred in numpy arrays in the order [x, y, z]

-# About numba (might delete numba usage)
-I'm still learning how to properly use it, but so far some recomendations are:
-Rules to ensure numba works as good as possible
-    Avoid dictionaries, you can use named tuples instead Avoid lists with different types inside
-    Use nonpython mode as much as possible basically use simple arithmetic and life wil be fast and good

 # Dependencies
 numpy